Shediac

-Shediac (official in both languages; Shédiac is colloquial French) is a heavily Acadian town in Westmorland County, New Brunswick.
-The town is home to the famous Parlee Beach and is known as the "Lobster Capital of the World".
+Shediac (official name in both French and English; Shédiac is colloquial French) is a town in Westmorland County, New Brunswick known as the "Lobster Capital of the World".
 It hosts an annual festival every July which promotes its ties to lobster fishing.
 At the western entrance to the town is a 90-ton sculpture called The World's Largest Lobster.
-It is believed that chiac, a well-known French accent, was named after Shediac.
+It is believed that chiac, a well-known Acadian French patois, was named after Shediac.

 Since its founding it has expanded several times, most recently in 2023, when it annexed all or part of four local service districts.
 Revised census figures have not been released.

 Etymology

 Shediac was originally called La Batture.
 Its name was later changed to Shediac in reference to its position at the basin of the Shediac River.
-The name "Shediac" itself is derived from the Micmac word Esedeiik, which means "which comes from far away", possibly in reference to the Shediac Bay or the current of the Petitcodiac river.
+The name "Shediac" itself is derived from the Mi'kmaq word Esedeiik, which means "which comes from far away", possibly in reference to the Shediac Bay or the current of the Petitcodiac river.